| Title: | Quantitative features for mass spectrometry data |

 MultiAssayExperiment::MultiAssayExperiment class.

-A typical use case for such QFeatures
+A typical use case for such QFeatures object is to represent

 quantitative proteomics (or metabolomics) data, where different